 Co-ops are traditionally a period of time when students are not enrolled in class.
 Internships are work experiences that take place during class semesters.
 Most Pharmaceutical Sciences students participate in Internships because they are attending school full time while also in class full time.

 Northeastern University is number one in the US News and World Report ranking of colleges that offer experiential education.
 The School of Pharmacy’s Professional Science Master’s (PSM) programs capitalize on Northeastern’s location among the many research hospitals and pharmaceutical and biotechnology companies in the Boston area to provide real-world learning opportunities for students.

 How it Works

 An experienced coop coordinator guides students in assessing their career goals and finding the best working environment to work toward those goals.
 Students are not guaranteed a paid experience, but every effort is made to connect them to employers in their area of interest.
-Workshops are offered on a regular basis to educate students on topics such as how employers review applications; developing long term career plans; preparing credentials and interviewing; and alternative careers in science.
+In addition to the optional Professional Development course, workshops are offered on a regular basis to educate students on topics such as how employers review applications; developing long-term career plans; preparing resumes, cover letters and interviewing; and alternative careers in science.